UniMath/agda-unimath/src/metric-spaces/action-on-cauchy-approximations-isometries-pseudometric-spaces.lagda.md

   (f : isometry-Pseudometric-Space A B) where

-  map-cauchy-approximation-isometry-Pseudometric-Space :
+  map-isometry-cauchy-pseudocompletion-Pseudometric-Space :
-    cauchy-approximation-Pseudometric-Space A →
-    cauchy-approximation-Pseudometric-Space B
-  map-cauchy-approximation-isometry-Pseudometric-Space =
-    map-cauchy-approximation-short-map-Pseudometric-Space
+    map-Pseudometric-Space
-      ( A)
+      ( cauchy-pseudocompletion-Pseudometric-Space A)
-      ( B)
+      ( cauchy-pseudocompletion-Pseudometric-Space B)
+  map-isometry-cauchy-pseudocompletion-Pseudometric-Space =
+    map-short-map-cauchy-pseudocompletion-Pseudometric-Space A B
       ( short-map-isometry-Pseudometric-Space A B f)
 ```